bwu62/stat240-revamp/docs/03-handling-data.md

 The [stringr](https://stringr.tidyverse.org/) package (which is a subset of the [Tidyverse](https://www.tidyverse.org/)) contains an alternative set of functions for working with strings.
 Many of these are similar in purpose to base R versions (although some have subtle differences).
 E.g. `str_length()` is the same as `nchar()`, `str_to_lower()`/`str_to_upper()` replicate `tolower()`/`toupper()`, `str_replace()` is similar to `sub()`, `str_sub()` extends `substr()`, etc. Here's a full list of these [doppelgänger stringr functions](https://stringr.tidyverse.org/articles/from-base.html).

-However, there are a few useful stringr functions that do not have counterparts in base R.
+However, there are a few useful stringr functions that do not have counterparts in base R (or at least whose counterparts require much more complex expressions).
+Here is a *small* curation of them.

 ``` r